lucashervier/lucashervier/README.md

 involved in the development of dependable, robust, explainable and certifiable artificial intelligence technological bricks applied to critical systems.

+Especially, I worked (and keep working) on the [Xplique](https://deel-ai.github.io/xplique/) library which is an Explainability Toolbox based on TensorFlow!
+If you are interested in XAI, I recommend you to have a look!

 <!---
 lucashervier/lucashervier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.